gcunhase/EmbraceBERT/README.md

 ## About
-*EmbraceBERT*: BERT with ideas from [EmbraceNet](https://arxiv.org/abs/1904.09078) to improve robustness and thus classification accuracy in noisy data.
+* *EmbraceBERT*: BERT with ideas from [EmbraceNet](https://arxiv.org/abs/1904.09078) to improve robustness and thus classification accuracy in noisy data.
+* 3 settings:
+    1. Trained and tested with complete data
+    2. Trained with complete data and tested with incomplete data
+    3. Trained and tested with incomplete data

 ## Contents
 [Requirements](#requirements) • [EmbraceBERT](#embracebert) • [How to Use](#how-to-use) • [Results](#results) • [How to Cite](#acknowledgement)